nualagr/dargan-health-foods/README.md

 ### Acknowledgements
 - [Code Institute](https://codeinstitute.net/) and their helpful tutors.
-- Thank you to my project mentor [Reuben Ferrante](https://uk.linkedin.com/in/reuben-ferrante).
+- Many thanks to my project mentor [Reuben Ferrante](https://uk.linkedin.com/in/reuben-ferrante) for his help and guidance.
-- The [Code Institue](https://codeinstitute.net/) community on [Slack](code-institute-room.slack.com) for their support.
+- The [Code Institute](https://codeinstitute.net/) community on [Slack](code-institute-room.slack.com) for their support.
 - A very special thank you to my partner Kevin for his unfailing patience and support throughout this project.
 - Thank you to my family and my friends who were so willing and helpful when it came to testing the site.
 - I received inspiration for this project from:
-    - The [Code Institue](https://codeinstitute.net/) 'Boutique Ado' project.
+    - The [Code Institute](https://codeinstitute.net/) 'Boutique Ado' project.
     - [Full Of Beans](https://www.fullofbeans.ie/),
     - [Health Matters](https://healthmatters.ie/),
     - [Holland & Barrett](https://www.hollandandbarrett.ie/),